axsemantics/rohrpost/doc/index.rst

 and fun.
 We also have a client library called `rohrpost.js`_.

 It features a light weight, JSON based protocol, including an exemplary handler implementing a ping/pong method.
-It also comes with a variety of helper methods, and Django model mixins that allow to automatically send updates when any user updates, deletes, or creates an object.
+It also comes with a variety of helper functions, and Django model mixins that allow to automatically send updates when any user updates, deletes, or creates an object.

 Protocol
 --------